 Good Balance of Male and Female Students

-Will you feel more comfortable on a campus with a balanced mix of males to females?
 At AIB College of Business, the male to female student ratio is far above the national average of about 40:60 with a student body that is equally balanced.
-It is ranked at #350 in male to female diversity nationwide.
-The undergraduate population is comprised of 481 males and 533 females.
-Where available, the chart below also shows the male to female distribution among American Institute of Business's faculty.

 Age Diversity Unknown

-Traditionally, undergraduate students range in age from 18 to 22.
-For most of the colleges within our database, we were able to determine the age distribution of the undergraduate student body.
+The traditional college student ranges in age from 18 to 22.
+For most of the colleges within our database, we were able to determine the age range of the undergraduate student body.
 Unfortunately, we were not able to do so for AIB College of Business, as the information is not available.

 Questions About Diversity